strwise/documentation/docs/administration/service-packages.md

 ## Packages Management

+> work in progress

 Service Packages management documentation is divided into different sections that describes in detail the components of a Service Package and how to manage them.

-- [Service Packages](/docs/administration/service-packages/): Describes the Service Packages and how to manage them.
-- [Service Providers](/docs/administration/service-packages#providers): Describes the Service Providers and how to manage them.
-- [Service Features](/docs/administration/service-packages#features): Describes the Service Features and how to manage them.